jboss-developer/jboss-eap-quickstarts/app-client/README.md

     This output shows that the `ServerApplication` is called at the jboss.node `theOtherHOST`.

-8. Review the server log files to see the bean invocations on the server.
+9. Review the server log files on the remote machine to see the bean invocations on the server.

          ClientContext is here = {Client=myhost}